Y0ni0/Y0ni0/README.md

 - 👋 Hi, I’m @Y0ni0
 - 👀 I’m interested in the MERN stack
-- 🌱 I’m currently A Software engineering Graduate
+- 🌱 I’m A Software engineering Graduate
 - 💞️ I’m looking to collaborate on any Web development projects
 - 📫 How to reach me yonathan.samuel.sija@gmail.com